astramerchantpartners/corp_dev/due_dilligence/checklist.md

 b)	Information on recent and/or current capital raise.

-### 5)	Information Regarding Employees.
+### 5)	Information Regarding Founders and Employees.

 a)	Organization Chart (including # of employees by department).

-b)	Biographies of Key Personnel and overview of the Technology team.
-Include employment terms, including compensation (along with means of determination) and length of time with the Company.
+b)	Biographies of Key Personnel (Founders and C-Suite) and overview of the Technology team.
+Include summary of employment terms, including compensation (along with means of determination) and length of time with the Company.

 c)	A list of all officers and directors.
 If any officers are not currently devoting 100% of their business time to the Company, please note them on the list.

+d)  Employment Agreements, esp.
+IP assigments and non-compete/disparagement clauses.

+e)  Personal and professional references for all Key Personnel.

 ### 6)	Information Regarding Disputes and Potential Litigation.